 97 Legislative text

-Article 22 - Requirements relating to transparency
+Γ Article 22 - Requirements relating to transparency

 (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation;

 STS criteria

 97. (iii) a change in the risk characteristics of the securitisation or of the underlying exposures that can materially impact the performance of the securitisation;

 Verified?
 Yes

 PCS Comment

 See point 95 above.

 EBA Final non-ABCP STS Guidelines - statements on background and rationale

 EBA Final non-ABCP STS Guidelines

-98 Legislative text

-Article 22 - Requirements relating to transparency

-(iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions;
+Legislative text Article 22 - Requirements relating to transparency (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative actions; STS criteria 98. (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirements or where competent authorities have taken remedial or administrative a Verified?
+Yes EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines Article 22 - Requirements relating to transparency (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirement STS criteria 98. (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS requirement Verified?
+PCS Comment See point 95 above.

-STS criteria

-98. (iv) in the case of STS securitisations, where the securitisation ceases to meet the STS require ments or where competent authorities have taken remedial or administrative actions;

-Verified?
-Yes

-PCS Comment

-See point 95 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines

 99 Legislative text

 Article 22 - Requirements relating to transparency

-(v) any material amendment to transaction documents.
+any material amendment to transaction documents.

 STS criteria

 99. (v) any material amendment to transaction documents.

 Verified?
 Yes

 PCS Comment

 See point 95 above.

-EBA Final non-ABCP STS Guidelines - statements on background and rationale

-EBA Final non-ABCP STS Guidelines
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines